 - Oil and grease

 These pollutants cause stormwater runoff to be the number one cause of stream impairment in urban areas.

 A Stormwater Management Plan (SMP) (PDF) has been created by the Town of Rocky Hill for the purpose of establishing, implementing and enforcing a program to reduce the discharge of pollutants from roadways and other facilities to the maximum extent practicable, to protect and improve water quality and to satisfy the appropriate requirements of the Clean Water Act of 1972 (as amended in 1987) and the Connecticut DEEP General Permit for the Discharge of Stormwater from Small Municipal Separate Storm Sewer Systems (MS4) (PDF).

 The Town currently has many practices and programs in place relating to stormwater management and pollution prevention.
 This plan will coordinate and incorporate these programs, policies, guidelines and practices into the SMP document by reference.

 The plan outlines a program of best management practices (BMPs) and measurable goals for the following six minimum control measures.

 - Public education and outreach

 - Post-construction stormwater management

 For each minimum control measure, the Town will define appropriate BMPs, designate a job title responsible for each BMP, define a time frame for implementation for each BMP, and define measurable goals for each BMP.

-The 2022 Annual Stormwater Report is posted below.
+The 2023 Draft Annual Stormwater Report is available to view.
 Should you have any comments or questions, please contact David Palmberg, Environmental Specialist/Land Surveyor.
-(See contact information on the right.)
+(See contact information at right.)